Chemical Peels St. Louis

 PRETREATMENT: Pre-treating the skin is an essential part of a successful chemical peel.
 If you are having a deeper or TCA peel, our surgeons require you to pretreat the skin for several weeks beforehand as below:

 Retin-A cream: Start using this at least 1 month ahead of time.
 This will get the skin ready for cellular turnover and primed for healing.
 Most patients will start with Tretinoin Cream 0.025%.
-Apply light coat to entire face every 3rd night for 1-2 weeks, then increase frequency to every other night for 1-2 weeks, and finally apply daily.
+Apply a light coat to the entire face every 3rd night for 1-2 weeks, then increase frequency to every other night for 1-2 weeks, and finally apply daily.
 Redness and flaking will happen (this means the medication is working!).
 This is the intended effect of helping to speed up your skin’s turnover, shedding the old, dead skin cells and bringing newer cells to the surface.
 Stop using a few days prior to peeling and resume use 2-3 weeks after the peel.

 4% Hydroxyquinone: Helps turn off the pigment cells in our skin to prevent abnormal skin darkening after the peel.
 Very important to use prior to peeling, with timing dependant on skin color.
-Caucasian/light skin types need to use 3-4 weeks prior to peeling.
+Caucasian/light skin types need use it 3-4 weeks prior to peeling.
 Asian/light brown skin start using 6-8 weeks ahead of time.
 Dark skin needs 8-12 weeks of use prior to peeling.
-Place small amount on fingertip and dab in several spots around the face prior to rubbing in for even application over the entire face.
+Place a small amount on the fingertip and dab in several spots around the face prior to rubbing in for even application over the entire face.
 Stop using a few days prior to peeling and resume use 2-3 weeks after the peel.
 Very important and essential to use sunscreen regularly and reapply frequently when using hydroxyquinone as this medication inhibits our body’s natural sun protection.